 It’s no secret that most authors struggle to build a mailing list.
 I know this as well as anyone: at the start of 2016, I had 4 subscribers on my author list, despite having had one for over three years.
 Organic subscribers came in a rate of 1 or 2 a month, since I wasn’t selling many books.
-Big promotions didn’t result in any new subscribers.
+Big promotions rarely produced any new subscribers.
 I never contacted my list, because I was too tentative.
-I would build my list up to maybe a hundred names, but never contact them.
-Then I’d delete it and try again.
-I’m not sure how many times I did this, or simply never contacted any of the subscribers.
-Twice, maybe three times.
+I built my list up to around a hundred names perhaps two, maybe three times, but never contacted them.
+Each time I’d delete the subscribers and try again.

 Meanwhile, I’d tweak my autoresponder and book formatting constantly, trying to optimize when I didn’t have any traffic.
 The struggle was real.

 Finally, I’d had enough.
 Come hell or high water, I was going to contact my list regularly – even when it was 20 people.
 And then I was gonna build it up to 1,000 subscribers by the end of the year.
 I did it, and then some.
-By April 2017, I had 3,000+ subscribers.
+By April 2017, I had 3,000+ subscribers across my lists.

 Fast forward to February 2018.
 I have 16,000+ subscribers across my various lists.
 This is my step-by-step system for cost-effectively adding 1,000 quality email subscribers to your list a month – whether you’re starting from scratch and don’t even know what a newsletter is, or have 20,000 already.

-Sound good.
-Then let’s begin with why you need a list.
+Sound good?
+Then let’s begin with why you need a list at all.

 Benefits of a Mailing List

 Almost everyone extols the virtues of the mighty email list, so you’ve no doubt heard some of these reasons before.
 Nonetheless, they’re worth reiterating, because at some point you’ll hit a wall and wonder is this really necessary?
 In times of waning faith, these points provide the unequivocal answer: yes.